Ben Darwin: Coaching career

 After retirement, Darwin made the switch from player to coach, starting at club rugby level with Sydney's Northern Suburbs where he was appointed head coach in 2005.
 In 2006, Darwin was involved with the start up of the Super 14 club, the Western Force, as the Forwards Coach until mid-2006.
 In 2007, Darwin was selected to be a part of the commentary team covering the 2007 Rugby World Cup in France for the Australian television network, Channel 10.
 While he France, Darwin was also in training for his first Iron Man triathlon, which he completed in Port Macquarie in April 2008.
 He finished his second Iron Man, again at Port Macquarie, the following year.

 At the beginning of June 2008, Darwin moved to Tokyo where he served as the Forwards Coach for the Japanese Top League Rugby team, the NTT Shining Arcs, a team owned by Japanese telecommunications giant NTT.
 Darwin was integral to the club's promotion from the 2nd Division Top East competition to Top League at the end of the 09/10 season.

-At the beginning of 2010, Darwin married a writer/journalist from Melbourne.
-Shortly after, Darwin and his wife returned to Australia in order for Darwin to take up the Scrum Coach/Video Analyst position for the Melbourne Rebels Super Rugby franchise team.
+In 2010, Darwin returned to Melbourne, Australia in order to take up the Scrum Coach/Video Analyst position for the Melbourne Rebels Super Rugby franchise team.

 Darwin writes regular columns on rugby matters for www.rugbyzone.com.

 Darwin began Gain Line Analytics in 2013 and works with leading sporting clubs, national teams and corporate clients.